 Children are guided by the Rhythms Teacher and carefully chosen music—the “glue” that fuses the challenge of physical prowess with creative impulse.
 The children move with spontaneity and freedom, with fantastic invention and skill.
 The program develops movement and coordination skills and enhances harmony of mind, body, and spirit.
 Children come to better understand themselves and their own environment.
 To quote Ms. Doing, “every child has their own inner rhythm.”

-Today, almost 100 years later, Rhythms continues to be an integral part of our school’s curriculum when children ages 3 through 13 enter a spacious, empty room, to explore the building blocks of movement, dramatic play, skills with materials, and group dynamics.
+Today, more than 100 years later, Rhythms continues to be an integral part of our school’s curriculum when children ages 3 through 13 enter a spacious, empty room, to explore the building blocks of movement, dramatic play, skills with materials, and group dynamics.

 In addition to gross motor activities, rhythmic awareness, and relaxation techniques, Rhythms opens the door to responsive, reflective interaction with materials, such as balls, hoops, ropes, scarves, and balloons, while dramatic themes emerge naturally from the core curriculum of each classroom.
 Here, “learning by doing” takes on new meaning as each child learns to “express through action” by engaging the senses, the reflexes, and critical thinking.